West Midlands Bus route 11: Route

 A full circuit can take up to three hours to complete, with the service carrying 50,000 passengers each day.
 There are 266 bus stops on the route.
 The route serves 233 schools, colleges or universities, 69 leisure and community facilities, 40 pubs, 19 retail centres, six hospitals, and one prison.
 It also links some 15 commercial centres, and passes Cadbury's in Bournville, one of the world's largest chocolate factories.

 The outer circle is the traditional route for the Free Radio Birmingham Walkathon, a sponsored walk which raises funds for charity.

 Route 11 operates with an off-peak weekday frequency in each direction.

 As a temporary measure introduced on Sunday 4 July 2021, the service was split in two due to lengthy delays caused by roadworks at Perry Barr, though as of April 2025 this measure is still in place.

 Current route

-Route 11 operates via these primary locations (running clockwise):
+Route 11 operates via these primary locations (listed in a clockwise direction):